MarvleyEngine/Public-Sector-Operations-Reporting-Platform/README.md

 This project delivers a centralized reporting and analytics platform for monitoring the operational performance of Public Sector pension administration activities.

-# Public Sector Operations Reporting Platform

-## Project Overview

-This project delivers a centralized reporting and analytics platform for monitoring the operational performance of Public Sector pension administration activities.

 The solution consolidates data from multiple business systems, APIs, SharePoint repositories, forms, and Excel files into a unified reporting model that serves as the department's single source of truth for operational reporting and decision-making.

 The platform automates data collection, transformation, validation, and reporting processes, enabling management and operational teams to monitor performance across key business functions through interactive Power BI dashboards.